-Offline and Online Presence is the Way Forward for Global Mobility Coaches
+Offline and Online Presence is the Way Forward

-A network of peers and industry members is essential in the offline era, does it not make sense that professional networking would be equally, if not more important in the digital age?
-I remember starting online networking in 2004, a move that was particularly helpful for me.
-As I moved cities and countries, I was able to remain in constant touch with my established network and leverage it for various purposes as the need arose.
-For a Global Mobility Professional, a network that travels everywhere with them is priceless.
+A network of peers and industry members is essential in the offline era; does it not make sense that professional networking would be equally, if not more important, in the digital age?
+I remember starting online networking in 2004, which was particularly helpful.

 Say you’ve joined a professional networking group like HireMe.
 How can you develop a digital presence that lets you take full advantage of the networking opportunities?
 Here’s the quick lowdown on how to do just that: